microsoft/aed-content-nasa-su20/PythonIntermediateModule/4-Iterations.md

 # Iterations

-Iterations in programming is repeating over a set of instructions until a conditions is met.
-Another way to think is that you are stuck in a loop that will continue to loop around until something tells you to break out.
+Iterations, in programming, are repeating over a set of instructions until a condition is met.
+Another way to think is that you are stuck in a loop that will continue to go around until something tells you to break out.

 ## While Loop